Born from NASA technology and perfected for sleep.

 7 min read

 The most common position is back-to-back without touching.
-These couples are connected and secure in themselves.
+These couples feel connected and confident in their relationship.
 Sleeping in this position shows both closeness and independence.

 This is when you sleep back-to-back but touching.
-This position shows a couple is relaxed and comfortable with each other – common in new relationships.
+This position shows that a couple is relaxed and comfortable with each other, which is common in new relationships.

 This sleep position is face-to-face but not touching.
 Sleeping like this shows a need for intimacy and close communication between a couple.

-This is face-to-face, legs intertwined for 10 minutes then the couple separates to sleep.
+This position involves partners lying face-to-face with their legs intertwined.
+Couples usually separate from this position to sleep.
 It shows a compromise between intimacy and independence, allowing for the best of both worlds.

 The traditional couple’s sleeping position: front to back touching.
 It can mean one person takes a more protective role in the relationship.

-The least popular position is one partner lying with their head and arm on the other’s chest.
-This sleep position is common in new relationships, or after sex, this pose represents vibrant or rekindled love.
+This less popular position includes one partner lying with their head and arm on the other’s chest.
+This sleep position is common in new relationships or after intimate moments.
+This pose can represent vibrant or rekindled love.

 This is an intimate position where you are face-to-face with your legs intertwined all night.
 Seen as highly romantic, this position also shows a lack of independence from each other.

-Lastly is lying in a starfish position with the other partner hanging off the bed.
-In this position, one partner dominates the bed, while the other takes a secondary role.
+The superhero position is defined as lying in a starfish position with the other partner hanging off the bed.
+In this position, one partner dominates the bed while the other takes a secondary role.

-When it comes to sleep position, the most important thing is knowing what is most comfortable and conducive to good sleep for you.
+When it comes to sleeping position, the best one for you and your partner is the one that is most comfortable and conducive to good sleep.
 You may want to cuddle your partner all night but if you get too warm or like to sleep on your front, then you’ll have to compromise for quality rest.

 Stress can severely impact your sleep, keeping you up and even giving you nightmares.
-Just before bed isn’t the time for arguments or stressful conversations if it can be helped, so try a relaxing activity together such as light yoga or meditation.
+If it can be helped, just before bed isn’t the time for arguments or stressful conversations, so try a relaxing activity together, such as light yoga or meditation.

 If you’re a night owl and they’re an early bird, it can be hard to find a middle ground so you don’t disturb each other.
 However, it’s important to have a conversation about how much sleep you both need and how to compromise without losing out.

-from the 2022 Sleep Survey, we found 55% of people find their partner’s snoring annoying and it’s understandable, especially for those who share with loud snorers.
+In the 2022 Sleep Survey, we found that 55% of people find their partner’s snoring annoying, and it’s understandable, especially for those who share with loud snorers.
 Snoring can impact not just your partner’s sleep but also your own, so it’s important to get it under control.

-To stop you from bursts of energy when you’re supposed to be nodding off, avoid caffeine in energy drinks, coffee, and even green tea.
+To prevent sudden bursts of energy when you’re supposed to be nodding off, avoid caffeine in energy drinks, coffee, and even green tea.
 Instead try some late-night drinks that will promote drowsiness, instead of preventing it for a peaceful sleep for you both.

 While it depends on the size of your room, getting a bigger bed can really solve a lot of sleep issues for couples.
 If you find you feel crowded next to someone in bed and just can’t get comfortable, then it might be time to upgrade your sleeping space.
-Just because you love someone, doesn’t mean you want to sleep on top of them!
+Loving someone doesn’t mean you want to sleep right next to them all night.

-While technology in the bedroom is generally discouraged as it can disrupt your circadian rhythm, we also recommend putting your screens away when it comes to sharing a bed.
+Technology in the bedroom is generally discouraged because it disrupts your circadian rhythm, so we also recommend putting your screens away when sharing a bed.
 Not only does it keep you up, but you also risk disrupting your partner with the light.

 If you and your partner do have separate sleep schedules: maybe one of you gets ready before dawn or the other unwinds with games until after midnight, then earplugs and an eye mask can be a super easy solution.
 Blocking out noise and light will help the sleeper drift off in comfort while the other person doesn’t have to worry about disturbing them.

-We know we all get busy with life and things fall to the wayside – maybe you’ve created a floordrobe, the work laptop has crept into your bed, and there are more kids’ toys in your room than theirs.
+We know life gets busy, and things get neglected – maybe you’ve created a floordrobe, the work laptop has made its way into your bed, and there are more kids’ toys in your room than theirs.
 However, if you’re both struggling to sleep, then it’s time to fall back in love… with your bedroom.
-Take our top tips on turning your bedroom back into a space for all things sleep and see how your rest transforms.
+Take our top tips on turning your bedroom back into a space for all things sleep, and see how your rest transforms.

 See all articles by Brett Janes